David-Else/developer-workstation-setup-script-debian/README.md

 While the software and setup choices are mainly aimed towards developers, it is also suitable for general use.

+## Installation

+Before running the setup scripts, follow these steps to install Debian:

-## Installing Trixie Testing
+### Installing Trixie Testing

 You can use the testing installer until Trixie is released this summer:

 https://cdimage.debian.org/images/daily-builds/daily/current/amd64/iso-cd/debian-testing-amd64-netinst.iso

-## Updating from Bookworm to Trixie
+### Updating from Bookworm to Trixie

-If you have a clean install of Bookworm and want to update to Trixie before using this playbook:
+If you already have a clean install of Bookworm and want to update to Trixie before using this playbook:

 1. Check you have about 5 gig free disk space with `df -h`
 2. `sudo apt-get update && sudo apt-get dist-upgrade --autoremove -y`
 3. `sudo sed -i 's/bookworm/trixie/g' /etc/apt/sources.list`
 4. `sudo apt-get update && sudo apt-get dist-upgrade --autoremove -y`

-## Installation

-Before running the setup scripts, follow these steps to install Debian:

-1. Install a fresh copy of Debian from the full DVD or netinst ISO.

 > [!NOTE]
 > There is a bug in the Debian 12 installer, if you use the default guided partitioner, you will get a swap partition of only 1 GB regardless of how much RAM you have.
 To get an uncapped swap partition size, in the grub menu before the Debian installer runs, follow these steps: